AccelByte/session-dsm-grpc-plugin-go/README.md

 ```

 `AccelByte Gaming Services` (AGS) features can be customized using
 `Extend Override` apps.
-An `Extend Override` app is a gRPC server which
+An `Extend Override` app is basically a gRPC server which
-contains one or more custom functions which can be called by AGS
+contains one or more custom functions which can be called by AGS instead of the
-instead of its default functions.
+default functions.

 ## Overview